 The night sky is full of storytelling.
 From vast constellations to galaxies far and wide, there is only one element required: darkness.
 In North Bay we offer a gateway to the universe.
 The night sky has never been closer!
-Head out to Laurier Woods Conservation Area or the trails at the Laurentian Escarpment Conservation Area.
+Head out to Sunset or Champlain Park, Laurier Woods Conservation Area or Elks Beach on Trout Lake.
 If you love the night sky, or, want to see it in all its wonderment, come to North Bay and set your sights upwards.

-FISHING

-North Bay offers exceptional fishing opportunities throughout the year.
+FISHING North Bay offers exceptional fishing opportunities throughout the year.
 In the summer months, anglers can explore the numerous lakes and rivers in the area, each brimming with a wide range of fish species.
 Lake Nipissing and Trout Lake are popular destinations, known for its abundance of walleye, pike, musky, and bass.

-18 top 8 outdoor adventures in north bay tourismnorthbay.com 19 written by north bay-mattawa conservation authority
+18 top 8 outdoor adventures in north bay tourismnorthbay.com 19